 - Determination of taxable revenues for importing goods with services which are delivered inside/ outside Vietnamese territory

-- Declaration of service provided from an overseas supplier (website, e-commerce, etc.)
+- Declaration of service provided by an overseas supplier (website, e-commerce, etc.)

-- Tax rate applied for foreign contractor providing different services
+- Tax rate applied to foreign contractor providing different services

 - Application for double tax avoidance or tax incentives